Motion#

 print [Take off!] on screen ▶

-The safe mode? block returns a Boolean indicating whether the Propeller Lock is enabled on the drone.
+The safe mode Boolean block reports whether the Propeller Lock is enabled on the drone.

 • True — Propeller Lock is enabled.